 Seeds accessioned for long-term storage at the VCS are also held in duplicate at our partner organisation in the UK, the Millennium Seed Bank (Wakehurst, West Sussex), operated by Royal Botanic Gardens, Kew.

-The content of this site is currently being revised —we apologise for the short-term interruption to our service.
+The content of this site is currently being revised —we hope to provide you with greater insight into our work in the near future.